The Fair Housing Act was initiated as Title VIII of the Civil Rights Act of 1968 and is meant to protect renters from landlord discrimination.

-According to the FHA, individuals who are disabled cannot be denied housing based on their diagnosis or requests for reasonable accommodation.
-Under the Fair Housing Act, a disability is defined as a”physical or mental impairment” which substantially limits one or more major life activities.
+According to the Fair Housing Act, individuals who are disabled cannot be denied housing based on their diagnosis or requests for reasonable accommodation.
+Under the FHA, a disability is defined as a”physical or mental impairment”, which substantially limits one or more major life activities.
 These activities can include caring for oneself, walking, seeing, hearing, speaking, sleeping, and learning.

 The FHA protects ESA owners in the following ways:

 Property owners with restrictions on breed, size, or species of animal must make reasonable accommodations to such policies to allow individuals with a verified diagnosis and ESA letter to reside with their ESA.
-For example, a property only permitting cats cannot deny an ESA owner housing because his or her ESA is a dog but must allow the animal on the premises.
+For example, a property only permitting cats cannot deny an ESA dog owner housing just because he owns a dog.

 Property owners cannot require ESAs to wear identifying tags or garments or require owners to post identifying materials on their home.